krathjen/studiolibrary/README.md

 <img src="./src/studiolibrary/resource/icons/header.png" width="252" height="42"/>

-A free tool written in python for managing poses and animation in Maya.
+Studio Library is a python-based Qt tool for managing poses and animation in Maya.

 ## Features